-A Supervisory Committee (minimum three faculty members) is required for all MASc students and:
+A Supervisory Committee (Usually consists of the primary supervisor and 1-2 committee members) is required for all MASc students and:

 - i. must be established by the supervisor(s) within 12 months after the student registers and its membership should then communicated immediately to the CHBE Grad Office. - ii. includes student's supervisor(s).
 If the supervisor is absent from campus for more than a month, the supervisor must appoint an acting supervisor. - iii. must include a minimum of two additional members; - one must be a CHBE faculty member - one may be a faculty member from outside the Department or a non-faculty member approved by the MASc Graduate Advisor. - iv.
-Must be presented a Research Proposal by the MASc student shortly after it is established. - v. is to assist the student in developing an appropriate program of study, to provide advice on matters relating to the thesis, to review the progress of the thesis on a periodic basis, and to take part in the final MASc thesis examination. - vi. should meet with the student within 12 months after their program start and, subsequently, at 6-month intervals or more frequently if requested by the student or supervisor(s).
+Must be presented a Research Proposal by the MASc student shortly after it is established. - v. is to assist the student in developing an appropriate program of study, to provide advice on matters relating to the thesis, to review the progress of the thesis on a periodic basis, and to take part in the final MASc thesis examination.

+vi. should meet with the student within 12 months after their program start and, subsequently, at 6-month intervals or more frequently if requested by the student or supervisor(s).